hoplon/javelin/README.md

 on the values of the argument cells (cells the formula cell depends on), which must therefore be computed first.

-This causes the behavior of "short-circuiting" expressions like `and` and `if` to be strange.
-If the short-circuiting behavior is required then the expression must be wrapped in an anonymous function.

-Also, some macros (like `for` or `doseq`, for example) expand to expressions including unsupported special forms like `loop*`.
-Expressions using these forms must also be wrapped in anonymous functions.
+Consequences of this include:
+* "Short-circuiting" expressions (like `and` and `if`, for example) don't work that way when used in a formula&mdash;all clauses are always evaluated.
+* Macros that expand to expressions containing unsupported special forms (like `doseq` and `for`, for example, which expand to expressions containing the unsupported form `loop*`) can't be used in formulas.

+In these cases the solution is to wrap the expression in an anonymous function to protect it from being lifted when the `cell=` macro walks the code.
+The `cell=` macro will not descend into anonymous function bodies.

+For example:

 ```clojure
 (def x (cell 1))